slowkow/snpsea/docs/output.rst

 .. figure:: figures/Red_blood_cell_count-Harst2012-45_SNPs-GeneAtlas2004-single-pvalues_barplot.png
    :alt:

-A horizontal bar plot of negative log10 p-values for a test of 37 LDL-associated SNPs for enrichment of tissue-specific expression in profiles of 79 human tissues.
+A horizontal bar plot of negative log10 p-values for a test of 45 red blood cell count-associated SNPs for enrichment of tissue-specific expression in profiles of 79 human tissues and cells.

 .. code:: bash